Marketing: The Importance of Quality Images

 But a few minutes later I came back to examine the blog as to not judge otherwise quality content by one pin.
 As expected: A+ content and a gorgeous blog.
 But it was still hard to get past the horrible picture for one reason:

 There’s no excuse

-In an age of better than ever “regular” cameras, smartphone cameras, countless apps and programs that can improve and tweak images to make them minimally presentable, and the ability to take tons of photos as to have many to choose from, there’s no excuse for using bad photos to promote quality content.
+In an age of better than ever “regular” cameras, smartphone cameras, countless apps and desktop programs that can instantly improve and tweak images to make them minimally presentable, as well as the ability to take tons of photos as to have many to choose from, there’s no excuse for using bad photos to promote quality content.
 That was what struck me about this particular pin:

 “Was that really the best photo you had?
 You have a gorgeous blog and great content, and this is the absolute best photo?”

-Consumers will make decisions based on one image: Photos don’t have to be professionally taken to be high quality, but they need to be free from glaringly wrong imperfections.
+Consumers will make decisions based on one image: Photos don’t have to be professionally taken to be considered high quality but, minimally, they need to be clear and free from glaring defects.
 As surely as one outstanding image can draw people to your content (even if it’s poor quality content), one bad image can drive them away (even if you have the highest quality content).

-View your visuals through consumer eyes: When creating visuals you need to view them, at least momentarily, through consumer eyes, because ultimately they’re the ones who are going to buy (click, read, subscribe).
+When creating visual content review it, at least momentarily, through a consumer perspective because ultimately, they’re the ones who are going to buy (click, read, subscribe).
 Or not.
 In my case, I came back later with my PR hat on to examine the blog.
-But most consumers will simply move on and they might never know how great your content really is just because of one dumpy photo.
+But most consumers will simply move on and they might never know how great your content (product or service) really is, just because of one careless, dumpy photo.